The Coronavirus Crisis (Part 1)

 Is it Time to Close Wild Animal Markets?

-Coronavirus disease 19 (or Covid-19) is suspected to have originated at the Huanan Seafood Wholesale Market in Wuhan, in the central Chinese province of Hubei, in December 2019.
-Wet markets such as this – ‘wet’ because of the melting ice used to preserve goods – are where traders sell fresh meat, fish and produce.
+Coronavirus disease 2019 (or COVID-19) is suspected to have originated at the Huanan Seafood Wholesale Market in Wuhan, in the central Chinese province of Hubei, in December 2019.
+Wet markets such as this – ‘wet’ because of the melting ice used to preserve goods – are where traders sell fresh meat, fish, and produce.
 Some, however, also sell live animals, which can be slaughtered and skinned for the customer upon purchase, to demonstrate their freshness.
 The Huanan Seaford Wholesale Market, for example, was selling a lot more than just fish – snakes, raccoon dogs, deer, porcupines and pangolins are just a few of the wild species that were also for sale there, both dead and alive.

 It’s easy to see how wildlife markets like this can cause, or at least easily spread, an outbreak.
 They are a veritable hotbed for pathogens.
 Sanitation is often very poor.
 Dead animals are handled with bare hands.
 Countertops can quickly become covered in blood and fish guts.
-There is rarely any form of refrigeration.
-Large crowds of people squeeze down narrow lanes between the tightly-packed stalls.
+There is rarely any form of proper refrigeration.
+Large crowds of people squeeze down narrow lanes between tightly-packed stalls.
 Tiny wire cages are piled on top of one another, inside which are crammed species that would probably never meet face-to-face in the wild.
 These incredibly stressful conditions weaken the animals’ immune systems, creating an environment where mutating viruses can easily slip from one species to another.

 And that’s probably what happened with coronavirus.
-Evidence suggests that Covid-19 originated in horseshoe bats, then jumped the species barrier through an intermediate host (tentatively suggested to be a pangolin, the world’s most trafficked mammal), before making the final leap to humans.
+Evidence suggests that COVID-19 originated in horseshoe bats, then jumped the species barrier through an intermediate host (tentatively suggested to be the pangolin, the world’s most trafficked mammal), before making the final leap to humans.